Starting Loop: Settings

 • Manual pumpers only need to consider the first 3 to 4 hours of DIA (duration of insulin action) because they may be correcting at meals and maybe once between meals

-• For the technically minded, the pump DIA model is a linear fall-off of activity, and does not include the exponential tail
+• The pump DIA model is a linear fall-off of activity, and does not include the exponential tail of around 15% (varies by insulin type)

 • The small amount of insulin action in the long tail matters to the every-5-minute calculations that Loop makes to predict future blood glucose out to DIA in the future

-• Many Loopers discover they need to raise the number for their ISF (even if it was perfect when pumping manually)
+• Many Loopers discover they need to raise the number for their ISF (even if their correction factor was perfect when pumping manually)

 Carb Ratio